 Hypomelanosis of Ito, also known as incontinentia pigmenti achromians, is the third most frequent phakomatosis, involving a wide spectrum of defects in multiple organ systems.

-As a neurocutaneous disease, the skin lesions are remarkable and are present in the first year of age in ~70%.
-Being represented as hypopigmented zones or spots with irregular borders, sometimes whorls, or linear white streak lines following Blaschko’s lines.
-Other cutaneous associated manifestations include café-au-lait spots, cutis marmorata telangiectatica congenita (CMTC), angiomatous nevi, Mongolian blue spot, and nevus of Ota.
+As a neurocutaneous disease, the skin lesions are remarkable and are present in the first year of life in ~70% of patients.
+Lesions manifest as hypopigmented zones or spots with irregular borders, sometimes whorls, or linear white streak lines following Blaschko’s lines.
+Other cutaneous-associated manifestations include café-au-lait spots, cutis marmorata telangiectatica congenita (CMTC), angiomatous nevi, Mongolian blue spot, and nevus of Ota.
 Iris hypopigmentation is also reported.
-It is important to note that the disease severity is not correlated with cutaneous lesion extension 1.
+It is important to note that the disease severity is not correlated with the extent of cutaneous lesions 1.

-Changes in hair colour, diffuse alopecia and hair with trichorrhexis nodosa are reported as scalp manifestations of this disease.
+Changes in hair color, diffuse alopecia and hair with trichorrhexis nodosa are reported as scalp manifestations of this disease.

-- mental retardation and epilepsy: seizures commonly appear early and generally are refractory to anticonvulsant drugs
+- intellectual disability and epilepsy: seizures commonly appear early and generally are refractory to anticonvulsant drugs

 - a variety of non-specific ocular alterations